segmentio/action-destinations/docs/create.md

 export default browserDestination(destination)
 ```

 In Browser Destinations' no authentication is required.
 Instead, you must initialize your SDK with the required settings needed.
-To access your client throughout your destination,

 When importing your SDK, we recommend loading from a CDN when possible.
 This keeps the bundle size lower rather than directly including the SDK in our package.